NCAS-CMS/cfdm/docs/source/tutorial.rst

 more efficiently and result in no precision loss.
 The CF data model, however, views compressed arrays in their uncompressed form.

-Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though the "underlying array" (i.e. the actual array on disk or in memory that is contained in a `Data` instance) is compressed.
+Therefore, the field construct contains :term:`domain axis constructs` for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though the "underlying array" (i.e. the actual array on disk or in memory that is contained in a `Data` instance) is compressed.
 This means that the cfdm package includes algorithms for uncompressing each type of compressed array.

 There are two basic types of compression supported by the CF
 conventions: ragged arrays (as used by :ref:`discrete sampling